cheqd/node-docs/architecture/adr-list/adr-010-did-resolver.md

 - The client will need to set up additional services which is more complex.
 - If the client is security conscious, it is likely it would also want to set up its own node in addition to the Resolver to ensure oversight over requests to the gRPC endpoint.

-**Note.** While it is possible to set up both the Universal Resolver and the full cheqd resolver on the client side **without** setting up a node, we have not expressely considered this option in this ADR, since we believe it is unlikely to occur in practice.
+**Note.** While it is possible to set up both the Universal Resolver and the full cheqd resolver on the client side **without** setting up a node, we have not expressly considered this option in this ADR, since we believe it is unlikely to occur in practice.

 ## cheqd light DID resolver